dmuth/docker-health-check/README.md

 I run Docker both in production on CentOS, and also run it on my Macs for development and testing.
-Recently, I noticed some weird behavior on my Mac's version of Docker where sometimes containers would stop responding to inbound TCP connections, but otherwise behave normally.
-I built this test suite to catch that behavior as it happens, and see what changes I could make to prevent that behavior.
+Recently, I noticed some weird behavior on my Mac's version of Docker where sometimes containers would stop responding to inbound TCP connections, but otherwise behave normally. (<a href="https://github.com/docker/for-mac/issues/3674">This is the bug I filed...</a>)  I built this test suite to catch that behavior as it happens, and see what changes I could make to prevent that behavior.

 ## Usage